Image

 Phase 2

-• The study involves weekly injections and regular check-ups.
+• Duration: The study involves ongoing injections once a week.

 Study details